Harran: Late Middle Ages

 The power of the Abbasid Caliphate and its vassals in the region around Harran (the Hamdanid dynasty) declined at the end of the 10th century.
 A new local Arab Shi'i dynasty emerged during this time, the Numayrid dynasty, who ruled a small realm with Harran as its capital from 990 to 1081.
 The toleration of paganism at Harran was at last revoked for the final time in the 11th century and the last moon temples were closed and destroyed.
 The precise date when this happened and the events surrounding it are unknown, perhaps coinciding with the city falling under the control of the Fatimid Caliphate in 1038 through the submission of the Numayrid ruler Shabīb ibn Waththāb, or more likely with a failed anti-Uqaylid rebellion in 1083.
 Izz al-Din ibn Shaddad reported that a Sabian temple was destroyed by the Uqaylid dynasty governor Yahya ibn as-Shatir, who conquered Harran in 1081.
 In 1059, the Harran Castle, presumably constructed in Byzantine times, was rebuilt and strengthened by the Numayrid ruler Manīʿ ibn Shabīb.
 By the 1180s, Harran was fully devoted to Islam with little to no traces of its former moon cult.
 (Note: The Arab geographer Ibn Jubayr visited Harran in the 1180s and noted that he found no memory or trace of the famous moon cult.)
+The last "Sabians" migrated eastwards, to the region around Mardin and Mosul, and, as the specialist on the Yezidis Artur Rodziewicz has recently demonstrated, they joined the community centred in Lalish around Adi ibn Musafir, a descendant of the Umayyad lineage, which in time developed into the religious community of the Yezidis, in which elements of Harranian religion and cult can still be discerned to this day.